-If you have ever looked around for a web hosting services provider, chances are high that you stumbled upon the name GoDaddy.
+If you have ever looked around for a web host, chances are high that you will have stumbled upon the name GoDaddy.
 The company is, simply put, the grandfather of web hosting.
-It boasts more than 14 million customers worldwide.
-This makes it one of the largest web hosting concern across the globe.
-GoDaddy also plays host to more than 63 million domain names and has headquarters across the globe, from Silicon Valley to Seattle, Belfast, Phoenix, Cambridge and Hyderabad.
+It has over 14 million customers, making it one of the largest web hosting companies in the world.
+So, who is GoDaddy for?
+Based on our experience with GoDaddy, we can safely say the following;

 |Web Host||GoDaddy||Network Solutions||HostGator||DreamHost||Bluehost|